wiaandev/WorkWare/README.md

 ### Project Description

-This is WorkSpace!
+This is WorkWare!
 A guitar e-commerce store where the user can interact with it via adding guitars to the cart and then checking out, in which they will push an order to the database that can be retrieved by the admin and then can later be dispatched.
 The only brand sold on this site is Gibson.
 NOTE: THIS IS A MOCK E-COMMERCE WEBSITE.

 ### Built With
 [<img src="https://www.svgrepo.com/show/331488/mongodb.svg" width="5%" height="5%">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;](https://www.mongodb.com/cloud/atlas/lp/try4?utm_source=google&utm_campaign=gs_emea_south_africa_search_core_brand_atlas_desktop&utm_term=mongodb&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624560&adgroup=115749711783)